vedmalex/tools-docs/source/graphql-tools/generate-schema.md

 `;
 ```

-Then defines resolvers as a nested object that includes types and field names which map to functions:
+Then you define resolvers as a nested object that maps type and field names to resolver functions:

 ```js
 const resolveFunctions = {